Opinion | The high covid death rates in Ontario long-term care facilities were avoidable

 As the early March death statistics were shared, the Canadian Broadcasting Corp. reported that Ontario’s LTCs were still breaking the rules, with one major company, Extendicare, responsible for 22 percent of infractions.
 According to the CBC’s investigation, “for-profit long-term care homes received 70 percent of the violation citations despite accounting for 56 percent of the homes in the province.
 An additional eight percent of the violations were found in nonprofit homes managed by for-profit companies.”
 This is further evidence that while the LTC crisis in Ontario is widespread, the heart of the problem is found among for-profit homes.

 The administration of Doug Ford in Ontario has been under scrutiny for its inaction on LTCs.
-The province launched an independent commission As TVO journalist Sabrina Nanji wrote, the commission found serious shortcomings, including on PPE procurement, Ford ignoring advice on asymptomatic testing, delayed acceptance of asymptomatic spread and staffing issues.
+The province launched an independent commission.
+As TVO journalist Sabrina Nanji wrote, the commission found serious shortcomings, including on PPE procurement, Ford ignoring advice on asymptomatic testing, delayed acceptance of asymptomatic spread and staffing issues.

 Who’s to blame?
 That’s being sorted out.
 But we know where to start: Premier Doug Ford, Minister of Long-Term Care Merrilee Fullerton and Health Minister Christine Elliott are all implicated, as is the province’s Chief Medical Officer of Health David Williams.
 People in care deserve better.
 Ontario deserves better.